Decision-stage comparison

 What usually decides it

-Choose Consulting when
+Choose off-the-shelf when

-Choose Services when
+Choose a custom build when

 Where teams get this wrong